-BTG, in collaboration with DHS/HPO and the ESG program administrator, initially opted to divide the ESG award in near equal amounts between the shelter operations and homelessness prevention/rapid rehousing (HPRP) components.
-However, BTG elected to allocate the most recent ESG grant by apportioning forty percent (40%) to emergency shelter operations and sixty percent (60%) to homelessness prevention and rapid re-housing activities.
+BTG, elected to allocate the most recent ESG grant by apportioning forty percent (40%) to emergency shelter operations and sixty percent (60%) to homelessness prevention and rapid re-housing activities.
 This allocation formula reflects BTG's greater emphasis on rapid re-housing and helping people to quickly regain stability in permanent housing after experiencing a housing crisis and homelessness.
 Homelessness prevention and rapid re-housing activities include financial assistance for rent, security deposits, utilities, and housing relocation and stabilization services.
 BTG elected to allocate HPRP funds to one agency each in Maui, Kaua'i and Hawai'i counties.

-In recent years, neighbor island representatives have become much more engaged in planning, advocacy, and data committee activities in conjunction with Partners In Care (PIC), the O'ahu Continuum of Care.
+Neighbor island representatives continue to engage in planning, advocacy, and data committee activities in conjunction with Partners In Care (PIC), the O'ahu Continuum of Care.
 Additionally, BTG has adopted a formal HMIS Security and Privacy Plan and a Policies and Procedures Manual which include security policies that detail how data is secured in HMIS; data sharing policies that detail with whom data is shared and for what purposes; and user access to HMIS.
-A formal data quality plan has also been adopted to define what constitutes a record for each program type; and determines timeliness, completeness and accuracy standards.

-Moreover, data-driven performance standards are being updated and refined.
+Data-driven performance standards are continuously being updated and refined to meet requirement standards.
 These enhancements will allow the CoCs to utilize outcome measures to determine funding levels for applicants.
 HPO is in the process of developing a means to transform state funding determinations to more concisely reflect performance standards and performance based funding as HUD.
 While these systemic changes will take time to fully implement, the mechanisms to achieve and maintain progress have been executed.

 To further promote collaboration among the CoC bodies, a portion of each Bridging the Gap meeting is set aside for the PIC chair and City and County of Honolulu representative to share information.
 This allows for discourse on legislative, advocacy, policy and data issues being addressed statewide.
 Additionally, many more neighbor island participants have requested placement on the PIC mailing list so that they can keep their agencies and their counties up-to-date, especially on state government issues during the legislative session.
-These efforts are building toward a greater sense of community across the state for homeless service providers, and thus, a more cohesive approach to our statewide infrastructure.
+These efforts continue to build toward a greater sense of community across the state for homeless service providers, and thus, a more cohesive approach to our statewide infrastructure.